Xfactor96/Rainbow-BASIC/README.md

  due to the fact that this is my first big project, and as I am not as skilled in multiple OS versions, the best I will be able to give you for cross building is a text file of the code.
 I apologize for that

+ Edit for 3/16/26

+ WordBASIC is finally done. y'all are in for a treat